Saudi Arabia says a man has died from a new respiratory virus related to SARS, bringing to 63 the deaths in the kingdom at the center of the outbreak.

 (AP)—At first, Ashok Yadav ignored the patches of pink skin on his arm.
 But when pale sores erupted on his body and he lost sensation in his fingertips, a doctor issued the devastating diagnosis: Yadav ...

-A four-year-old boy has died of bird flu in Indonesia, the health ministry said Tuesday, the 10th fatal case in the country this year.
+A three-year-old Cambodian boy has died of bird flu, the health ministry said Friday, in the country's second fatality this year.